 For hundreds of years, herbs have been used to help heal a variety of ailments.
 While many over the counter and prescription drugs have dangerous side effects, when used the right way, herbs can be safely ingested.

-If you’re not sure which herb to use for anxiety or how much of it to use, seek the guidance of a doctor or holistic healer (such as our own Agatha Repice) who specializes in alternative medicine.
-You’ll find numerous doctors who practice naturopathic medicine and you can look them up under holistic practitioners too.
+If you’re not sure which herb to use for anxiety or how much of it to use, seek the guidance of a doctor or holistic healer who specializes in alternative medicine.
+You’ll find numerous doctors who practice naturopathic medicine.

 Anxiety and Stress Go Hand-in-Hand